CONDITIONS

 TrailStatusSurface ConditionsComments

-Launching Pad NorthOPENMG/FG
+Launching Pad NorthOPENMG/PPSnowmaking last night

-Launching Pad SouthCLOSED
+Launching Pad SouthOPENMG/PPSnowmaking last night

-NovaCLOSEDSnowmaking last night.
+Lower InfinityOPENMG/PPSnowmaking last night.
 Snowmaking today.

-Shooting StarOPENMG/FG
+Shooting StarOPENMG/PP

-Space WalkCLOSED
+Space WalkOPENMG/PP

-Upper InfinityCLOSED
+Upper InfinityOPENMG/PP

 Blue Square More Difficult